The Worship of Images and Statues

-Some argue that God’s commandment to Moses to make two golden cherubs on the cover of the Ark of the Covenant (Exodus 25:18-21) and the command to mold a bronze serpent for healing snake bites by faith (Numbers 21:4-9) justifies the actions of people in venerating and worshiping images and statues.
+Some argue that God’s commandment to Moses to make two golden images of cherubs on the cover of the Ark of the Covenant (Exodus 25:18-21) and the command to mold a bronze serpent for healing snake bites by faith (Numbers 21:4-9) justifies the actions of people in venerating and worshiping images and statues.

-“You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; 5 you shall not bow down to them nor serve them.
+“You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth; you shall not bow down to them nor serve them.
 For I, the Lord your God, am a jealous God, visiting the iniquity of the fathers upon the children to the third and fourth generations of those who hate Me, but showing mercy to thousands, to those who love Me and keep My commandments”(Exodus 20:4-6 also Deuteronomy 4:15-19).

 The cherubs were part of the other objects or furnishings of the tabernacle.
-Each object in the tabernacle had special meaning, but none was ever an object of worship.
+Each object in the tabernacle had special meaning, but none was ever an object of veneration.
 The tabernacle and its furnishings were merely patterns of the “greater and more perfect tabernacle not made with hands,” of which Christ is the High Priest (Hebrews 9:11; 8:5).

 In His service,